My life is affected by numerous issues, but the top three are: China, food and organization theory.

 From the day I joined the Gist-brocades, I picked up an interest in food, not just the final product, but also how it is produced, with an emphasis on ingredients and formulation.
 Once more combining that interest with my China passion, I became an avid student of the cultural and societal function of food.
 Just two randomly chosen photos from the late 1980s, participating in a brewing trade fair, promoting our enzymes and during a bakery test, showing the advantages of our yeast and flour improvers.

-In this blog, I hope to blend all those ingredients into a savoury soup about China, the Chinese food industry and how the organization of that industry differs from the West.
+In this blog, I hope to blend all those ingredients into a savoury soup about China, the Chinese food industry and how the organization of that industry differs from the West, in particular the influence of China’s traditional culture.